This tutorial shows how to import QFX (Web Connect files) into Quicken, that is already three years old. We will use QFX2QIF utility.

 Another important moment is to select 'All Accounts'.
 It's mean that Quicken will read your QIF File and when it finds the Account Name on that QIF file, it will locate the Account and import transactions there.
 You can ignore the message "Don't see your account?"('QIF import is not available for checking, savings, credit cards,401(K) and all other brokerage').
 Click the 'Import' button.

 QIF file is successfully imported.
 Let's check imported transactions.

 They are under the 'Royal Bank Chequing Account'.
 You can review them, delete some of them, or you can just click 'Accept All'.

-We see all transactions imported into Quicken 2013 into Checking Account, true correctly prepared QIF file, using ProperSoft utility QFX2QIF.
+We see all transactions are imported into Quicken 2013 into Checking Account, true correctly prepared QIF file, using ProperSoft utility QFX2QIF.